 TOPICAL MEDICINE: Comfrey also makes a wonderful poultice for strains and sprains.
 Put a handful of comfrey leaves into your blender with enough water to make a thick paste.
 You can apply this paste directly to your injured joint and wrap with plastic wrap to hold in place.
 Leave in place for at least 30 minutes to 2 hours for deep tissue healing.
 You will be amazed at how much this speeds up healing!

-Here's a great video about comfrey from the Herbal Jedi:
+Here's a great video about the medicinal benefits of comfrey from the Herbal Jedi: